pasteur-dev/pasteur/README.md

 You can now place your data in the `raw/` folder of the pasteur directory.

+## Testing tabular datasets
+With the commands below you can synthesize the tabular Adult and MIMIC-IV datasets.

 ### Testing the Adult Dataset
 Adult is a tabular dataset that can be used to test synthesis works.